-Time limit for amending the tax return by a taxpayer is within 12 months after the deadline for submission.
+The time limit for amending the tax return by a taxpayer is within 12 months after the deadline for submission.

-This would be a better option especially if HMRC would not accept overpayment relief because of conditions stated above.
+This would be a better option especially if HMRC would not accept overpayment relief because of the conditions stated above.

 Prior year Adjustment.